 Normally, a salary increase should be granted when a person is promoted or reclassified to a higher grade.
 The amount of the increase should reflect the employee’s skills and experience in relation to those required for the position, and in relation to those of others who work in the unit.
 It should also reflect the difference in salary level of the old and new job.
 Most often, changes in classification status and/or compensation are retroactive to the date of PDQ submission.

 Joint Reclassification Process

 If at the end of the local process, a union member still doesn’t feel that their job is appropriately classified, he/she may request the assistance of the University Joint Reclassification Committee (UJRC).
 The UJRC is composed of equal numbers of union and management representatives from across Harvard.
 Requests for UJRC involvement can be made through the HUCTW office.

 Two representatives from the UJRC, one union and one management, will be assigned to the union’s member’s case.
 Together this pair will interview the relevant parties as well as review the PDQ and any other pertinent documents.
 Once they have concluded their review, the pair will present their findings to the UJRC and Committee will come to a consensus about the reclassification request.
 The UJRC’s decision is binding on all parties.

-Job Reclassification Workshops
+Job Reclassification Inquiries

 Job Reclassification Forms and Resources